gulpjs/gulp/README.md

 ### gulp.run(tasks...[, cb])

-Triggers tasks to be executed. *Does not run in order*.
+#### tasks
+Type: `String`

+Tasks to be executed.
+You may pass any number of tasks as individual arguments. **Note:** Tasks are run concurrently and therefore do not run in order, see [Orchestrator] for more information.

 ```javascript
 gulp.run('scripts', 'copyfiles', 'builddocs');